chrisbazley/ChocToObj/README.md

 disabled for compatibility with ARMv6.
 When building the code for release, it is linked with RISCOS Ltd's generic C library stubs ('StubsG').

-  Before compiling the program for other platforms, rename the C source and header files with .c and .h file extensions then move them out of their respective subdirectories.
+  Before compiling the library for RISC OS, move the C source and header files with .c and .h suffixes into subdirectories named 'c' and 'h' and remove those suffixes from their names.
+You probably also need to create 'o', 'd' and 'debug' subdirectories for compiler output.

   The only platform-specific code is the PATH_SEPARATOR macro definition in misc.h.
 This must be defined according to the file path convention on the the target platform (e.g. '\' for DOS or Windows).

 -----------------------------------------------------------------------------
 9  Licence and Disclaimer